-The Quantitative and Symbolic Reasoning Requirement: Beginning with the Class of 2014.
-Every student must pass at least one designated quantitative and symbolic reasoning course.
+The Quantitative and Symbolic Reasoning Program: Every student must pass at least one designated quantitative and symbolic reasoning course.
 This requirement should be completed by the end of the second year.
 For a detailed description of this requirement, see "Standards for Quantitative Work."
+In addition, the College encourages students to participate in the First-Year Course and Proseminar programs.